 Governmental funds - Governmental funds are used to account for essentially the same functions or services reported as governmental activities in the government-wide financial statements.
-Whereas the governmentwide financial statements are prepared on the accrual basis of accounting, the governmental fund financial statements are prepared on the modified accrual basis of accounting.
+Whereas the government-wide financial statements are prepared on the accrual basis of accounting, the governmental fund financial statements are prepared on the modified accrual basis of accounting.
 The focus of modified accrual reporting is on near-term inflows and outflows of financial resources and the balance of financial resources available at the end of the fiscal year.
 Since the governmental funds focus is narrower than that of the government-wide financial statements a reconciliation between the two methods is provided on Exhibit 4.
-The School Board has three major governmental funds - the General Fund, the Capital Projects Fund, and the School Cafeteria Fund.
+The School Board has four major governmental funds - the General Fund, the Capital Projects Fund, the School Cafeteria Fund, and the School Activity Fund.